hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/database/introduction-to-database-query-function.rst

 ``=function.5x15(arg1, arg2, ...)``

-The expression ``5x15`` on the end says *make me five cells wide and fifteen cells high.
+The expression ``5x15`` on the end says *make me five cells wide and fifteen cells high*.
 This just causes the cell that the function is called in to merge over that set of cells.